-If you are eligible to work, Canada's immigration regulations permit three types of employment for international students:
+If you are eligible to work during your studies, Canada's immigration regulations permit three types of employment for international students:

-Working on Campus
+Work on Campus

 After you arrive on campus, find out how to apply for your Social Insurance Number (SIN).

-Working off Campus
+Work off Campus

 If you have completed your program of study, and have not applied for a post-graduate work permit, you are not authorized to continue working off-campus beyond your program completion date.

 Students studying in a program that requires a co-op, or internship placement as part of their curriculum, must apply for a Co-op Work Permit.
 Co-op Work Permits are for co-op or internship placement only.
 Visit the International Services Centre to speak with an International Student Advisor for information on how to apply.

 ELP, Open Studies, and Special Students - you are not eligible to work off-campus because your program of study does not meet the eligibility requirements for working off-campus and will not lead to a degree.

 You are eligible to work on campus, providing you are in full-time studies (9 credits or more) and have a valid study permit containing the remarks "May accept employment or May work."